emilydaykin/graphql/README.md

   <img src="./src/assets/home-page.png" width="90%" />
 </p>

-(Check out the [final version of Gifter](https://giftsbygifter.netlify.app/) - non-GraphQL edition which additionally uses TypeScript, Redux and Stripe - and the corresponding repo [README](https://github.com/emilydaykin/Gifter/blob/main/README.md).)
+(Check out the [final version of Gifter](https://giftsbygifter.netlify.app/) - non-GraphQL edition that's built with TypeScript, Redux and Stripe on top of React, Sass and Firebase - and the corresponding repo [README](https://github.com/emilydaykin/Gifter/blob/main/README.md).)

 ## Installation:
 This application is not deployed.
 To see it in action, run it locally: